SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Tickets to attend MBLGTACC 2023 in person can be purchased on-site during the conference for ' -
+            text: 'Tickets to attend MBLGTACC 2024 in person can be purchased on-site during the conference for an additional fee.'
-            type: text
-            marks:
-              -
-                type: bold
-            text: '$100 per person'
-          -
-            type: text
-            text: .
     type: content
     enabled: true
   -